albertbill/Movies-on-Netflix-Prime-Video-Hulu-and-Disney/README.md

-# Basic visualization and analysis movies on Netflix, Prime Video, Hulu, and Disney.
+# Basic visualization and analysis movies on Netflix, Prime Video, Hulu, and Disney+.
-It contains data visualization and data analysis movies on Netflix, Prime Video, Hulu, and Disney.
+It contains data visualization and data analysis movies on Netflix, Prime Video, Hulu, and Disney+.

 ## Documentation
 - Data Analysis: [.ipynb file]()